Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 What does GDP stand for?

 GDP stands for Gross Domestic Product.
-"Gross" means total (before deductions), "Domestic" means within a country's borders, and "Product" refers to the goods and services produced.
+Gross means total before deductions.
+Domestic means within a country's borders.
+Product refers to the goods and services produced.
+Together the term covers the total market value of all final output produced inside a country's boundaries during a defined period.

 What is GDP in simple terms?

-GDP is the total value of everything a country produces in a year (or quarter).
-It adds up every product manufactured, every service performed, every house built, and every coffee sold.
-It is the broadest single measure of a country's economic size.
+GDP is the total value of everything a country produces in a year.
+It adds up every product manufactured, every service performed, every house built, every coffee sold, every doctor's appointment, and every app subscription.
+The sum, measured in money, is GDP.
+It is the broadest single measure of an economy's size and direction.

 Which country has the highest GDP?

-The United States has the highest nominal GDP at approximately $29.2 trillion (2025).
-China is second at around $19.4 trillion.
-However, when adjusted for purchasing power parity (PPP), China's economy is estimated to be larger than the US economy.
+The United States has the highest nominal GDP at approximately $31.8 trillion in 2026, according to the IMF World Economic Outlook (April 2026).
+China is second at around $19.5 trillion nominal.
+However, when adjusted for purchasing power parity (PPP), China leads at $43.5 trillion because the dollar buys more inside China than in the US.

 What is GDP per capita?